lfcipriani/punkt-segmenter/README.md

-        [3] "The minute is not an SI unit; however, it is accepted for use with SI units.", [4] "The symbol for minute or minutes is min.", [5] "The fact that an hour contains 60 minutes is probably due to influences from the Babylonians, who used a base-60 or sexagesimal counting system.", [6] "Colloquially, a min. may also refer to an indefinite amount of time substantially longer than the standardized length."
+        [3] "The minute is not an SI unit; however, it is accepted for use with SI units.", [4] "The symbol for minute or minutes is min.", [5] "The fact that an hour contains 60 minutes is probably due to influences from the Babylonians, who used a base-60 or sexagesimal counting system.", [6] "Colloquially, a min.""
+        [7] "may also refer to an indefinite amount of time substantially longer than the standardized length."
     ]

+Notice that "min." was interpreted as a sentence break.
+This isn't an abbreviation seen in the WSJ corpus, so it is considered the end of a sentence.
+If you have a large enough text to analyze, you can pass it into the constructor to train it instead.

+    tokenizer = Punkt::SentenceTokenizer.new(text)
+    result    = tokenizer.sentences_from_text(text, :output => :sentences_text)

-The algorithm uses the text passed as parameter to train and tokenize in sentences.
-Sometimes the size of the input text is not enough to have a well trained set, which may cause some mistakes on the sentences splitting.
-For these cases you can train the Punkt segmenter:
+Note, that sometimes the size of the input text is not enough to have a well trained set, which may cause some mistakes on the sentences splitting.
+You can also explicitly train the tokenizer with one text and analyze another.

     trainer = Punkt::Trainer.new()
     trainer.train(trainning_text)